Best Drywall Saws – Reviews & Buyer’s Guide 2022

 The only downside we experienced was the locking mechanism was fidgety and didn’t always lock the blades in place when open or closed.

-To conclude, we think that this is the best drywall saw in 2020.
+To conclude, we think that this is the best drywall saw of the year.

 2. Shark 10-2206 Rockeater Drywall Saw